pjguitar15/react-cheatsheet/React-CRUD.md

     setData(data.map(item => {
         if(item.id === data.id){
             return {
-                ...item, completed: !item.completed // use return statement to change the value inside map }
+                ...item, completed: !item.completed // change the value and returns the new updated value }
         }
-        return item // only returns when the if condition didn't match }))
+        return item // returns the rest of the items }))
 ```